Bictegravir, Emtricitabine, and Tenofovir Alafenamidepronounced as (bik teg' ra vir) (em tri sit' uh bean) (te noe' fo veer)

 What side effects can this medication cause?

-Bictegravir, emtricitabine, and tenofovir may cause side effects.
+Bictegravir, emtricitabine, and tenofovir AF may cause side effects.
 Tell your doctor if any of these symptoms are severe or do not go away:

 If you experience any of these symptoms or those listed in the IMPORTANT WARNING section, call your doctor immediately or get emergency medical treatment: